DanielJohnston/techtest-bank/README.md

 * transaction_time - read-only
 ```

 Printing a statement is a method on Account.
 Testing its ability to format and return information appropriate to the request _where the calls to get the information have been mocked out_ is a unit test, but testing the full operation of the statement method is a feature test, as it draws on multiple methods and the full transaction history of the account.
+Accordingly, this is created as a feature test in RSpec/Capybara to drive further development.
+Capybara's web features are not used as the target interface is a REPL.